YeMao-Zi/ym-useRequest/README-en_US.md

 ### Custom Plugins

-Example: Delayed Loading Plugin
+Example: ready Plugin

 In instance, you can access all returned properties.

 In options, you can access all configuration options.

 In the plugin's returned object, if onBefore returns returnNow: true, the request will not be initiated. returnData will be returned as the data.

-onInit can be used to modify the request. onSuccess and others represent various stages of the request.
+onInit can be used to modify the request.

+Other functions such as onSuccess correspond to various times of the request

 ```ts
 import { definePlugins, TypeChecker, Plugin } from 'ym-userequest';